 Instructions

 - Preheat oven to 350 degrees.
-Prepare three 8 or 9 inch round cake pans with butter and sugar.
+Grease three 8 or 9 inch round cake pans with coconut oil.

-- In a mixing bowl, combine the cake mix, pudding mix, oil, 7-Up (and juice) and 4 eggs.
-Beat on medium speed until well blended, about 2-3 minutes.
-Divide evenly into the three pans.
+- In a mixing bowl, combine the cake mix & pudding mix.
+Then add oil, 7-Up (and pineapple juice) and 4 eggs.
+Mix well & divide evenly into the three pans.

 - Spread the warm icing over the cake layers and enjoy!